hannahxsong/PantryPal/DESIGN.md

 ## Database Design

-I used SQLAlchemy to create two tables:
+I utilized SQLAlchemy as an ORM to manage the application's data.
+This choice was strategic, as it prevents SQL injection through parameterized queries and allows for a more scalable, Pythonic approach to data modeling.

+The relationship is one-to-many: one user can have many favorite recipes.
+I used a foreign key constraint to ensure data stays consistent.

 **users table**:
 - `id`: Primary key (auto-incrementing integer)
 - `email`: Unique email address, used for login
-- `password_hash`: Hashed password (using Werkzeug's password hashing - never store plain text passwords!)
+- `password_hash`: Hashed password (using Werkzeug's password hashing/security features)

 **favorites table**:
 - `id`: Primary key
 - `user_id`: Foreign key linking to users table
-- `recipe_id`: The Spoonacular recipe ID (I don't store the full recipe in my database, just the ID)
+- `recipe_id`: The Spoonacular recipe ID
-- `recipe_title` and `recipe_image`: I cache these so I can display favorites quickly without calling the API every time
+- `recipe_title` and `recipe_image`: Cached fields to display favorites quickly without repeated API calls.

-The relationship is one-to-many (one user can have many favorites).
-I used a foreign key constraint to make sure data stays consistent.

 ## Authentication